-SMEs can claim back up to 33% of qualifying costs incurred whilst resolving scientific or technological uncertainties (11% for large businesses) through HMRC Research and Development Tax Credits.
-Our in-house tax experts have a 100% success rate when it comes to claiming R&D tax relief, below they provide a simple guide to the scheme.
+SMEs can claim back up to 18.6% of qualifying costs incurred whilst resolving scientific or technological uncertainties (15% for large businesses) through HMRC Research and Development Tax Credits.
+Below, our in-house tax experts provide a simple guide to the scheme.

 HMRC R&D Tax Credits are a government scheme designed to help innovative UK businesses.
 Through Corporation Tax deductions or a cash payment, HMRC R&D tax credits reward investment in innovation and are a valuable source of funding for growth.
 The R&D regime has been historically misunderstood with many businesses thinking it is reserved for cutting-edge scientific research.

 In fact, R&D tax credits are very generous, and are available for any activities that take a risk by attempting to ‘resolve scientific or technological uncertainties’.
 When it comes to claiming R&D tax relief, such activities include but are not limited to: